pplrck/bankingApp/README.md

 - is able to save expenses in a csv file

--read expenses and display everything in diagramms
+- read expenses and display everything in diagramms

-has a gui
+- has a gui
-  some fancy graphics
+  - some fancy graphics
-  some buttons
+  - some buttons
-  some layout manager
+  - some layout manager

 uses MVC pattern